 The negative attitude of the Roma to school as the foremost educational institution creates a series of problems in their self-esteem and is usually translated by themselves for their personality: as an inability to join the school.
 Such views are spread to all Roma as part of the formation of collective thinking, as is the case of many 'closed' societies, so many of them do not enter the educational process, or many parents do not try to enroll their children in school.
 Thus, it is necessary to analyse and identify what points of the mono-cultural and ethnocentric school prevent Roma from absorbing the educational wealth produced, and fail to achieve their vital social role and their mission.
-The crucial role of curricula is found at the top of this analysis since they very often determine the implementation of the theoretical and practical mechanisms of schools, are necessary to be examined and analysed because they are identified to contribute to the exclusion of children from education.
+The crucial role of curricula is found at the top of this analysis since they very often determine the implementation of the educational process.
+Also, curricula, as the central component of the theoretical and practical mechanisms of schools, are necessary to be examined and analysed because they are identified to contribute to the exclusion of children from education.